Cosette3737/javascript-challenge/README.md

 # Process
 1. Task One

-After receiving provided dataset, an HTML and CSS page were created.
-Within the CSS page, Arrow functions, D3 are used to allow the website to easily access the needed information with a button click and a specified date.
+After receiving provided dataset, an HTML, Data, App and CSS page were created.
+Within the App page, Arrow functions, D3 are used to allow the website to easily access the needed information with a button click and a specified date.
 A function is created to call the specified information and then another function is utilized to display the information in the table embedded on the web page.

 2. Task Two